lowlighter/libs/README.md

 - Support `<!DOCTYPE>` declaration
 - Support `<![CDATA[ ]]` strings
 - Support XML entities (`&amp;`, `&#38;`, `&#x26;`, ...)
-- Support `reviver`s for custom parsing
+- Support auto-conversion of primitives (strings, booleans, numbers, null, ...)
 - Auto-group nodes into arrays when same tag is used
 - Auto-unwrap nodes when it only has text content